akoskm/akoskm.com/cliu8erwz047yrhnva1x86z1m.md

 test('demonstrates the usage of within helper and getByRole query', () => {
   const { getByRole } = render(<Table />);
   const table = getByRole('table');
-  // first rowgroup is for the thread second is for tbody const tbody = within(table).getAllByRole('rowgroup')[1];
+  // first rowgroup is for the thead second is for tbody const tbody = within(table).getAllByRole('rowgroup')[1];
   const rows = within(tbody).getAllByRole('row');